SadykovFK/AlgorithmsAndAL/README.md

 Use only for reference!
-Do not copy the soulution!
+Do not copy the solution!